-Professor Richards is the author of Intellectual Privacy (Oxford Press 2015).
-His many scholarly and popular writings on privacy and civil liberties have appeared in wide a variety of media, from the Harvard Law Review and the Yale Law Journal to The Guardian, WIRED, and Slate.
-His next book, Why Privacy Matters, will be published by Oxford Press in 2020.
+Professor Richards is the author of “Why Privacy Matters” (Oxford Press 2022) and “Intellectual Privacy” (Oxford Press 2015).
+His many award-winning scholarly and popular writings on privacy and civil liberties have appeared in a wide variety of media, from the Harvard Law Review and the Yale Law Journal to The Guardian, WIRED and Slate.
+Born in England and educated in the United States, he lives in St. Louis with his family.

 Contributions by Neil Richards

 Academia Meets Private Practice: Building Better Privacy Laws

 Speaker at IAPP Global Privacy Summit 2023